Dannybul/mysite/index.markdown

 <p>Another language that I have a lot of familiarity with is JavaScript.
 It’s a very flexible language that can be used in a variety of environments.
 I have used a lot of vanilla JavaScript in building web applications.
 I have also been using React for a web application recently.
 I definitely see a great deal of benefits using this technology, but it does add some complexity.</p>

 <p> I have worked with Python for a little bit.
 I'm by no means an expert, but I found it to be quite an easy language to pick up and use.
 I loved the financial technology packages, which I used a lot for one of my classes.
 You can do some pretty complex computations and graph them quite easily.
-I have also used it to create a betting aribtrage calculator that texts me whenever there is an opportunity for fun.</p>
+I have also used it to create a betting aribtrage calculator.
+I use this in combination with a betting information api.
+If there is an opportunity on any of the betting sites, it will text me using Twilio's api.</p>

 <h3>Favorite books</h3>
 <p>Sapiens by Yuval Noah Harari is one of my favorite books because it changed my perspective completely in life.
 If the question “Why are humans so much more powerful than any other species” perplexes you, this is a great read.
 He does a terrific job of bringing you through the history of humanity.
 While I’m sure a lot of books do this, he is extraordinary in framing recent events in a historical context.</p>